 Di Francesco was sacked by the club in January 2014, only to be re-appointed little over a month later.
 His second stint in charge of the side bore the lessons of his ill-fated time at Lecce in the top flight and his first spell with Sassuolo.
-Ensuring Serie A survival ranks alongside winning Serie B as the talented Coach’s greatest achievement so far.
+Ensuring Serie A survival twice was an achievement, but getting sixth place and qualifying for Europe made history.

 It's because he is allowed to work at a club that continues to grow that Di Francesco ignored calls from top teams to extend his Sassuolo contract in 2016.